-- What experience has the leader in leading or accompanying similar or other visits? - Is the leader competent in planning and managing visits? - What are the leader's reasons for undertaking the visit? - Does the leader have the ability to manage the pastoral welfare of participants? - Does the leader exhibit sound decision-making abilities? - What experience has the leader of the participants he/she intends to supervise? - What experience has the leader of the environment and geographical area chosen? - Does the leader possess appropriate qualifications, including first aid? - If appropriate, what is the leader's level of skill in the activity, and fitness level? - Is the leader aware of all relevant guidelines and able to act on these?
+- What experience has the leader in leading or accompanying similar or other visits? - Is the leader competent in planning and managing visits? - What are the leader's reasons for undertaking the visit?

+- Does the leader have the ability to manage the pastoral welfare of participants? - Does the leader exhibit sound decision-making abilities? - What experience has the leader of the participants he/she intends to supervise? - What experience has the leader of the environment and geographical area chosen? - Does the leader possess appropriate qualifications, including first aid? - If appropriate, what is the leader's level of skill in the activity, and fitness level? - Is the leader aware of all relevant guidelines and able to act on these?

 Consideration will be given to whether all people going on a visit are appropriately vetted and whether volunteers are taking part in regulated activity.
+If so, they will be required to have an enhanced DBS with barred list check.

-- Appropriate child safeguarding procedures are in place for all trips. - All necessary actions including the risk assessment have been completed in advance of the trip. - Group leaders are given necessary time to organise the visit properly. - Non teacher helpers on the visit are appropriate to supervise children. - Ratios of staff to pupils are appropriate. - Parents have given consent. - Arrangements have been made for the medical and special educational needs of the children. - Adequate first aid provision will be in place. - The mode of transport is appropriate. - Travel times out and back are known in school and there is a nominated person at school if the departure or return times are outside the school office hours. - They have the address and phone number of the visit's venue and have a contact name, if appropriate. - A school contact has been nominated and the group leader has the details.
-The school contact has ready access to the contact details of all the adults and children travelling in the group.

-• There is a contingency plan for any delays including a late return home and staff are aware of the need to wear an emergency procedure lanyard on all trips.
+- Appropriate child safeguarding procedures are in place for all trips. - All necessary actions including the risk assessment have been completed in advance of the trip. - Group leaders are given necessary time to organise the visit properly. - Non teacher helpers on the visit are appropriate to supervise children. - Ratios of staff to pupils are appropriate. - Parents have given consent. - Arrangements have been made for the medical and special educational needs of the children. - Adequate first aid provision will be in place. - The mode of transport is appropriate. - Travel times out and back are known in school and there is a nominated person at school if the departure or return times are outside the school office hours. - They have the address and phone number of the visit's venue and have a contact name, if appropriate. - Venue's risk assessments have been read and attached to the school's trip risk assessment - The necessary paperwork has been completed if the provider does not have the LoTC badge. - A school contact has been nominated and the group leader has the details.
+The school contact has ready access to the contact details of all the adults and children travelling in the group. - There is a contingency plan for any delays including a late return home and staff are aware of the need to wear an emergency procedure lanyard on all trips.